Rephidock/Rephidock.AtomicAnimations/README.md

 - (static) `CoroutineYield.WaitPrevious`: Waiting for the previous animation to finish
 - (static) `CoroutineYield.Join`: Waiting for all previous animations to finish
 - (static) `CoroutineYield.Sleep`: Waiting for a delay of specified time
-- `CoroutineYield.WaitUntil`: Waiting until a timestamp (since the animation begun)
+- `CoroutineYield.WaitUntil`: Waiting until a timestamp (since the animation has begun)
 - `CoroutineYield.WaitUntilPredicate`: Waiting until a condition is satisfied
 - (static) `CoroutineYield.Suspend`: Suspending an update without influencing the flow of time